-If you plan to graduate, take a leave, or withdraw from the university, please take the following steps beforehand to preserve your valued computer files and to minimize the risk of missing e-mail sent to you:
+If you plan to graduate, take a leave of absence, or withdraw from the university, please follow these steps beforehand to preserve your valued computer files and to minimize the risk of missing e-mails sent to you:

 When you leave the University, ACT will continue to forward e-mail sent to the @ucsd.edu address for up to one year.
-However, be aware that after a year that @ucsd.edu address may then be assigned to a future student so be sure to change any outside references to it as indicated in step (5).
+However, be aware that after a year that @ucsd.edu address may then be assigned to a future student.
+Please be sure to change any outside references to it as indicated in step 5.

 Move copies of your important computer files to portable media (flash drive) or your home computer.
 See our online tool, WebDAV.

 Ask ACMS to delete your account from student/instructional systems.
-To do this login to your account BEFORE IT CLOSES and send a message to firstname.lastname@example.org requesting that your account be deleted.
-Here's why:
+To do this, log into your account before it closes and send a message to firstname.lastname@example.org requesting that your account be deleted.

-In the e-mail to email@example.com you can simply say, "I have graduated.
+Simply send an email to email@example.com saying something like, "I have graduated.
 Please delete my student e-mail account, jsmith@sdcc13."

-Change outside references that use your current UCSD account email address.
+Change outside references that use your current UC San Diego account email address.